Hydrogen-powered cars set to become a driving force

-Toyota Australia president and CEO Matt Callachor said refuelling infrastructure was the main barrier to hydrogen take up.
+Toyota Australia president and CEO Matt Callachor said refuelling infrastructure was the main barrier to hydrogen take-up.

-"Hydrogen has the potential to play a pivotal role in the future because it can be used to store and transport energy from wind, solar and other renewable sources to power many things, including vehicles like the Toyota Mirai Fuel Cell Electric Vehicle (FCEV),” he said
+“Hydrogen has the potential to play a pivotal role in the future because it can be used to store and transport energy from wind, solar and other renewable sources to power many things, including vehicles like the Toyota Mirai Fuel Cell Electric Vehicle (FCEV),” he says.

 “Right now, the biggest factor to the success of hydrogen being widely available is the lack of infrastructure.
-The sooner we move to a zero emissions society, the better, and Toyota is committed to making this a reality.”
+The sooner we move to a zero-emissions society, the better, and Toyota is committed to making this a reality.”

 Construction is set to begin this year and the education centre will be operational by December.
 The electrolyser and refuelling station will be ready by late 2020.

-The Australian Renewable Energy Agency (ARENA) has chipped in $3.1 million of funding to the site with Toyota Australia investing the remaining $4.3 million.
+The Australian Renewable Energy Agency (ARENA) has chipped in $3.1 million of funding to the site, with Toyota Australia investing the remaining $4.3 million.